Upsh 3.0

 > upsh h

-to get the help screen.
-By default the executable looks into script say.pl for main/0, main/1, main/n, say/0, say/1, say/n and calls it with the appropriate number of arguments.
+to get the help message.
+By default the executable looks into a script like say.pl for say/0, say/1, say/n, main/0, main/1, main/n and calls it with the appropriate number of arguments.
+Typically say/1 is defined which will take as input a list of all arguments

 Resources

-The manual, which is effectively an extended version of my WLPE 2004 paper is also in doc/upsh-manual.ps in the above .tgz file.
+The original manual, which is effectively an extended version of my WLPE 2004 paper is also in doc/upsh-manual.ps in the above .tgz file.
 However, is now quite outdated.
+The best source of acurate information is the plDoc generated from the sources (upsh.html

 Nicos Angelopoulos